When a Buyer Defaults on a Mortgage You Hold, What Should You Do?

-There’s no question the decision to offer seller financing involves an amount of risk.
-A buyer wouldn’t be seeking seller financing if their financial situation allowed them to secure a traditional bank loan.
+Any decision to offer seller financing involves risk.
+Buyers do not seek seller financing when their financial situation enables them to secure traditional bank loans.

 How Late is Late?

-Whatever the due date on a mortgage, borrowers are commonly given a 15-day grace period before any late-payment penalties are imposed by the lender.
-In traditional lending, a lender must wait until a borrower is more than 30 days late on a payment before they can report a delinquency on the borrower’s credit report.
-Therefore, a seller-financed mortgage isn’t officially considered delinquent until 30 days have passed without payment.
+A traditional lender must wait until a payment is more than 30 days late before they can report a delinquency on the borrower’s credit report.
+That’s why a seller-financed mortgage isn’t officially delinquent until 30 days pass without payment.

-Keep an eye out, though, for a payment that’s still missing after the 15th day or a sudden cancellation of automatic bank payments.
-These could indicate a more serious problem.
+Keep an eye out for any payment that’s still missing after the 15th day.
+Watch out for a cancellation of automatic bank payments.
+Either may indicate more serious problems.

-If you have not received the borrower’s payment within the grace period allowed on their note, it’s time for you to act.
+If you don’t receive a payment within the stated grace period, it’s time for you to act.

-In addition to this being an indicator that your borrower may be having difficulty meeting their obligation, it also changes your note status from performing to sub-performing.
-If you wanted to sell the note and walk away with cash in hand, the note is now worth less.
+When it’s hard for a borrower to meet this obligation, your note status changes from performing to sub-performing.
+If you wanted to sell your note for cash in hand, the note is now worth less.

-At the very least, you should send the borrower a late notice outlining the late fees due.
-These late fees must be in accordance with the provisions outlined on the original mortgage note.
-They cannot exceed the amount allowable by the statues of the state where the deed is recorded.
+Send the borrower a late notice that states late fees due, in accord with provisions of the original mortgage note.
+Late fees cannot exceed amounts allowed by the laws of the state where the deed is recorded.

-As a side note: If the borrower eventually makes the monthly payment but refuses to pay the late fees, they are still legally liable for the fees, but you have limited recourse to collect them.
-They cannot be used as justification to initiate foreclosure proceedings and they cannot be used as justification to reject a regular principal and interest payment.
-Your best option is to include the late fees in your regular accounting of the loan, and attempt to collect payment at final payoff.
+Late fees cannot be used to justify foreclosure proceedings or to reject a regular principal and interest payment.
+Your best option is to include late fees in your regular accounting of the loan, and attempt to collect late fee payments at final payoff.

-Once your borrower is officially more than 30 days late on their payment, it’s time to decide how you want to proceed.
-If you have a personal relationship with the borrower (perhaps the borrower is a family member) you may want to work with them directly to resolve the late payment.
+Once a borrower is more than 30 days late with a payment, it’s time to decide how to proceed.
+If you have a personal relationship with the borrower, you may choose to work with them directly to resolve the late payment.

-In most cases, though, it may be time to either move forward.
-This can be done with legal action or by considering selling your note.
-Or perhaps you walk away all together.
+In most cases, though, it’s time to move on.
+You can take legal action, sell your note or walk away all together.

 Selling Your Note

-If you believe your borrower is likely to remain in default, you have options besides legal proceedings.
-You might consider selling your note for a lump sum of cash.
+If you believe a borrower is likely to remain in default, you have options besides legal proceedings.
+You may consider selling your note for a lump sum of cash.

 Deed in Lieu

-Because the laws vary from state-to-state.
-It’s important to understand the appropriate process for the state in which the property is located.
+Since laws vary from state-to-state, you need to understand the process for the state where the property is located.

-Generally, the foreclosure process includes multiple steps of notifying the borrower.
-Including, filing a notice of delinquency and a notice of default with the court in the county where the property is located.
+- Filing a notice of default with the court in the county where the property is.

-Once the foreclosure is complete, you may have to contend with repairs to the property so that it is in sellable condition.
-If you did not arrange loan payments to include escrows for taxes and insurance, you may also find that you’ll have to pay any delinquencies owed.
+Once foreclosure is complete, you may have to repair the property to get it in sellable condition.
+If you did not arrange for loan payments to include escrows for taxes and insurance, you may need to pay those bills.